| $1,148 in One Day with

 less expensive plant to use.
 After visiting the job site I

-realized that Taxus Hicksi actually was about the best choice
+realized that Taxus Hicksi actually was about the best

-for this situation, so I told him I would see if I could get a
+for this situation, so I told him I would see if I could get

 better price on the plants.
 I showed in a wholesale catalog